openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

     --snap_folder snapshots/compression --compr_config <PATH_TO_COMPRESSION_CONFIG>
 ```

-During the first iterations of a quantization training, it is expected that loss will increase dramatically.
-It is connected with initialization of new quantization layers.
+During the first iterations of a quantization training, it is expected that loss increases dramatically due to initialization of new quantization layers.

 2. Evaluate

-To evaluate compressed Landnet put [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (total memory is about 10Gb) in folder, which will be ```$CelebA_ROOT``` .
-After that run the following command:
+To evaluate a compressed LandNet model, put the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (total memory is about 10Gb) in the ```$CelebA_ROOT``` folder and run the following command:

 ```bash
 python evaluate_landmarks.py \